capslocky/git-cheat-sheet/git.md

 @{-1} | Take previous checked out branch
 \- | The same, but only in `git checkout -` and `git merge -`
 @{-N} | Take N-th last checked out branch
-MERGE_HEAD | During merge, the tip of merged branch [ref] | Any of above, points to certain commit
+MERGE_HEAD | The tip of branch you are merging from ORIG_HEAD | During merge or rebase, the original tip of current branch [ref] | Any of above, points to certain commit
 [ref]~1 | Take its parent (exactly direct one in case if multiple parents) [ref]~ | The same